close-up of a white computer keyboard with three blue keys depicting icons for wheelschair, hearing, and white cane

 If you plan to visit the library and have questions about our facilities, spaces, and parking or to arrange help using the library, David Quezada, our Equity, Diversity & Inclusion Manager, is always happy to assist you and can be reached at 905.639.3611 extension 1211.

-Check out our Staff Picks booklists:
+And check out our related Staff Picks booklists: